TheWicklowWolf/BookBounty/README.md

 <img src="/src/static/bookbounty.png" alt="image">

-Web GUI for finding missing Readarr books.
+BookBounty is a tool for finding missing Readarr books.

 ## Run using docker-compose